Unconventional bosonization of chiral quantum wires coupled through a point-contact driven out of equilibrium: CONCLUSIONS AND PROSPECTS

+In bosonization (both NCBT and conventional) inclusion of forward scattering is as easy (or difficult) as solving the theory without forward scattering.
+This is because bosonization is essentially describing fermions using commuting variables.
+Ultimately forward scattering mutual interaction between the fermions results in just a Gaussian deformation of the theory (Hubbard Stratanovich transformation) without such interactions.
+But including the effects of impurity backscattering (the point-contact in this case) even without interparticle interactions is tremendously nontrivial.
+Being able to solve for the properties of free fermions but in presence of backward scattering from an impurity requires radically new approaches such as NCBT if one desires to treat the impurity properly.
 In our formalism, interparticle interactions can be treated non-perturbatively by calculating the density-density correlation functions (DDCF) using a generating function with an auxiliary field in a manner similar to the procedure in \cite{Danny_Babu_2020}.
 The interacting DDCF can be used in our bosonization ansatz for the nonequilibrium correlation functions.
 Once we have the interacting NEGF one can readily obtain the universal scaling form \footnote{There is an influential segment of the community that dismiss NCBT and refuse to believe it because the final general space-time Green functions derived using NCBT are non-universal (impurity strength dependent).
 They wrongly conclude that this means the scaling functions are also non-universal.
 We wish to show in the concluding part of this work that since the scaling functions are equal-space and equal-time limits of the full Green functions, the impurity strength dependence drops out making the scaling functions universal.} of the tunneling properties and this will hopefully prove to be a crucial validation for our technique.
+We expect our method to reproduce the universal scaling behaviour as the previously obtained NCBT Green's functions \cite{doi:10.1142/S0217751X18501749} for an interacting Luttinger liquid with impurities in equilibrium does indeed show power-law scaling behaviour in the equal space-equal time limit (see \hyperref[AppendixD]{Appendix D}).
+The central achievement of this paper is being able to describe fermions backward scattering from an impurity in presence of a bias that drives the system out of equilibrium exactly using commuting variables as opposed to anticommuting variables.
+In the former approach, inclusion of mutual interaction between fermions is a (relatively) trivial Gaussian deformation of these results (formidable practically).
+In the latter approach, inclusion of even forward scattering between fermions is intractable.
+Technically, being able to solve the free fermion theory using bosonization is the crux of the problem, even though nontrivial physical phenomena are seen upon inclusion of forward scattering between fermions.
 This crucial concluding part of the problem will be dealt with in a future work.